-Most of the council was actually taken up with internal Church matters, like instituting the Benedictine Reforms of monastic life and a decision to extend the excommunication of King Philip I of France for marrying (sort of) Bertrade de Montfort even though both Philip and Bertrade were, uh, already married to other people at the time.
+Most of the council was actually taken up with internal Church matters, like instituting the Benedictine Reforms of monastic life and extending the excommunication of King Philip I of France for marrying (sort of) Bertrade de Montfort even though both Philip and Bertrade were, uh, already married to other people at the time.
 I think you can probably see where the church was coming from on that one.

 But did Urban demand the conquest of Jerusalem?
 This is where all the various accounts disagree.
 In at least one of them, Jerusalem isn’t even mentioned, while in others Urban makes taking Jerusalem the most important goal of the campaign.
-Obviously any chronicler writing after the First Crusade, which abandoned the Byzantines and focused on capturing Jerusalem, would have some incentive to write Jerusalem into Urban’s speech in order to justify what actually happened.
+Obviously any chronicler writing after the First Crusade, which abandoned the Byzantines and focused on capturing Jerusalem, would have some incentive to write Jerusalem back into Urban’s speech in order to justify what actually happened.
 Reality may be somewhere in the middle.
-Urban himself talked about the coming campaign in a letter he wrote not long after the council ended, and he writes about the need to liberate the Christian Churches of the east without saying anything explicit about capturing the Holy Land.
-But the phrase “the Christian Churches of the east” presumably includes—presumably especially includes—churches in Jerusalem, so I think at least you have to say that Urban wasn’t uninterested in the fate of the Holy City.
+Urban himself talked about the coming campaign in a letter he wrote not long after the council ended.
+In that document, he writes about the need to liberate the Christian Churches of the east—but he doesn’t say anything explicit about capturing the Holy Land.
+That said, the phrase “the Christian Churches of the east” presumably includes—presumably especially includes—churches in Jerusalem, so I think at least you have to say that Urban wasn’t uninterested in the fate of the Holy City.

 Ultimately this question is mostly a historical curiosity.
 Whatever Urban’s aims may have been, what he meant to happen matters much less than what did happen.